AI Image Has a Fake Watermark or Garbled Signature

 high quality photograph, editorial photography, cinematic"

-These words are over-represented in watermarked training data.
-The model associates them with the watermark itself.
+These phrases are over-represented in watermarked training data, so the model associates them with the watermark itself.
+This is the one cause that follows you across every model, including Flux and Midjourney.

-How to spot it: prompt has stock photo, professional photography, editorial, commercial.
-Replace with neutral terms.
+How to spot it: prompt contains stock photo, professional photography, editorial, or commercial.
+Replace with neutral terms (Step 2).

-Some checkpoints (older SDXL fine-tunes, certain “photoreal” merges, models trained on web-scraped data) show more watermark residue.
+Some checkpoints (older SDXL fine-tunes, certain “photoreal” merges, models trained on loosely web-scraped data) show far more watermark residue than others.

-How to spot it: same prompt on a known-clean checkpoint (Juggernaut XL v9+, RealVisXL v4+, Flux dev base) produces no watermark → original model is the source.
+How to spot it: the same prompt on a known-clean checkpoint (Juggernaut XL v9+, RealVisXL v5+, FLUX.1 dev or FLUX.2 dev base) produces no watermark, so the original model is the source.

 4. Generated at a resolution where corners get messy

-Some models produce more corner artifacts at certain resolutions (e.g., 768×768 on SDXL).
-The center is fine, corners get garbage.
+Some models produce more corner artifacts at off-native resolutions (e.g., 768×768 on SDXL, whose native training size is 1024×1024).
+The center is fine; the corners collect garbage.

-How to spot it: artifact is always in the same corner; center of image is clean.
-Try a different resolution.
+How to spot it: the artifact is always in the same corner and the center is clean.
+Re-run at the model’s native resolution.

-shot like a Getty Images photo, Reuters style, documentary press photography — all of these have brand association in training data, and the model may reproduce the brand watermark.
+shot like a Getty Images photo, Reuters style, documentary press photography: all of these carry brand association in training data, and the model may reproduce the brand watermark with the look.

-How to spot it: prompt names a watermarked-source brand or style.
-Drop the brand name.
+How to spot it: your prompt names a watermarked-source brand or agency.
+Drop the brand name (Step 2).

 Shortest path to fix